ES-DOC/esdoc-testing/timeline_master_schedule.md

   - [ ] Questionnaire Model Component with one child
   - [ ] Questionnaire Model Component with nested children
   - [ ] Questionnaire Model Component with one child initialized from a CMIP5 document
-  - [ ] Ipython notebook validation of CIM output
+  - [ ] IPython notebook validation of CIM output
   - [ ] cim2cdf integrated into ESGF stack
   - [ ] pyesdoc Ability to validate produced documents against the master specialization
-  - [ ] render Model Component document in the Viewer
+  - [ ] Viewer render Model Component document

 ###January 2016